How is Zeffy free?

 8. Show gratitude

-Small gratitude goes a long way, especially for nonprofits that receive donor contributions.
+Small gestures of gratitude go a long way, especially for nonprofits that receive donor contributions.
 Show donors and attendees appreciation to encourage them to return to your fundraiser and become advocates.

 Thanking them for their contribution helps strengthen the relationship and build loyalty.
 Send thank you letters to create excitement for your event as you approach your fundraising goal.